-1 The City of St. Helena reclaims water for use on city-owned irrigation fields, which does not replace the use of potable water.
+&lt;sup>1 The City of St. Helena treats wastewater and spray discharges on a city-owned field, which does not replace the use of potable water and is not considered recycled water.

 This report reviews indicators of water service adequacy for each of the service providers, including distribution system integrity as defined by breaks and leaks and system water loss, and drinking water quality.
 Based on these indicators, it was found that all agencies in Napa provide at least minimally adequate services.